 Steve Jobs had that same idea about the iPhone and all the things, the Apple computer and all those kinds of things.
 People didn't know they wanted a personal computer until it was invented.

-From the book, Inventology again.
-"In the 1990s, the British psychology professor, Richard Wiseman, began to suspect that people who feel lucky tend to be especially observant and that their ability to scan their surroundings makes it easier for them to notice useful clues in their environment.
+to scan their surroundings makes it easier for them to notice useful clues in their environment.
 And he did a little test with this.
 He got a bunch of people into a room and he gave them a newspaper, and he said, "I want you to go through this newspaper and find out how many times the word football or some word is used in this newspaper.
 Just count how many times.
 At the end, put the paper down and you're done."
 There was like 15 times that the word was there.
-Some people scanned the thing and looked and looked and looked and looked and finally came up with the number 15 after 15 minutes.
+So some people scanned the thing and looked and looked and looked and looked and finally came up with the number 15 after 15 minutes.
 Some people got it within a minute.
 The people that got it within a minute scanned it and they saw on page two - there was a little thing that said, "The answer is 15."
 They saw that.
 They didn't have to go through the whole thing to get the answer of 15.
 They saw it there in a little box.
 So half of them never saw the box.
 They were so intent on finding the word that that's all they were doing.
-They weren't that observant.
+They missed that little, They weren't that observant.

 So he concluded that people that we say, "Wow, they're lucky.
 They fell into this.
 They started this business, and it succeeded."
 This author's point is observant people tend to succeed.
 Lucky things tend to happen to those who are paying attention - paying attention to people, paying attention to what they say, paying attention to the connections.

-Ultimately, if you are going to start a business, if you are going to have a product or a service that makes a difference, that people are willing to pay for, that may help compensate you so that you can do ministry, ultimately, you have to be a blessing to people.
+Ultimately, if you are going to start a business, if you are going to have a product or a service that makes a difference, that people are willing to pay for, that may

 Your product or your service has to be a blessing to people, and you have to genuinely care about people.
 If all you care about is you making money, ultimately, your product and service will not meet the needs of the people around you.
 You have to meet the needs of those that are around you.

+15. Fail forward.
 Starting anything is a matter of trial and error.
 You're not going to hit it out of the park first time up to bat.
 You've got to keep going.
 You didn't learn how to walk right away.
 You fell many times.
 Every time you fall, it's just an opportunity to get up and try something different.

-You have to test your ideas.
-It sounds brilliant to you, it sounds brilliant to someone else, but will anyone buy it?
 Let the marketplace teach you.
 You don't have to figure everything out.
 That's what's cool about the marketplace.
 The marketplace will teach you what you could never figure out on your own.
 So you go out, and you try to make things happen.
 You try to sell things, and no one buys it.
 Well, you have to fix it.
 Maybe it's too expensive.
 Maybe it's not the right thing.
 Your market will tell you exactly what you need to do.
 But you have to be willing to fail to learn a new thing.

 Ecclesiastes 9:11 "Again I saw that under the sun, the race is not to the swift, nor the battle to the strong, nor bread to the wise, nor riches to the intelligent, nor favor to those with knowledge.
 But time and chance happen to them all."
 It's keep going, it's trying, it's learning from your failures.
 That's where the success is.

+16. Find a partner.
 Again, nothing can be done alone.
 You need the help of other people.
 Ecclesiastes 4:9, 10 "Two people are better off than one for they can help each other succeed.
 If one person falls, the other can reach out and help.
 But someone who falls alone is in real trouble."
+When you have a partner, everything is doubled - double the effort, double the time, double the eyes, double the past experience.
+Everything is doubled.

+15. Perseverance.
 You cannot start anything without hanging in there.
 There's a lot of failures, there's a lot of trouble, there's a lot of obstacles, and those who win are those who keep going.
 I give the example of Christian Leaders Institute.
 I remember when Henry first started it.
 He was in Chicago.
 I was in Michigan.
 I remember that first year, we had six students.
 They had to come to Chicago for two days at the end of a class.
 So I had to drive all the way to Chicago to teach six people something.
 Three of them were people that shouldn't have been in that class.
 The next year, there was like 16, and the next year, there was like 30.
-All that effort, all that putting courses online, all that stuff and there was hardly anything there.
+All that effort, all that putting into, putting courses online, all that stuff and there was hardly anything there.
+Now, there are thousands, and thousands, and

-Now, there are thousands, and thousands, and thousands, and thousands.
+thousands, and thousands.
 But you have to hang in there long enough to get there.

+16. Keep your eye on the prize.
 Philippians 3.
 This is one of my favorite verses.
 "Not that I've already obtained all this or have already arrived at my goal,"-- this is Paul talking-- "but I press on to take hold of that for which Christ Jesus took hold of me.
 Brothers and Sisters, I do not consider myself yet to have taken hold of it, but one thing I do is forgetting the past."
 Yeah.
 "I've failed, I've tried this, I've done this.
 I'm forgetting the past, forgetting what is behind, and straining toward what is ahead.
 I press on toward the goal to win the prize for which God has called me, having been born in Christ Jesus."

 Remember, the goal is the kingdom of God.
 The goal isn't business.
 The goal isn't money.
-The isn't product or services.
+The goal isn't product or services.
 The goal is the kingdom of God.
 We do all this product and services.
 We make money to take care of our families.
 We do it so that we can influence people, be in people's lives, make a difference in people's lives, ultimately for the kingdom so that we can share Christ.
 That's why you're doing this.
 See, you have to have that in the background - that, "I am doing this, not ultimately for some glory business that I create with my name on it.
 This is for God's kingdom.
-I'm here for a short period of time, and we've got this stuff to do.
+I'm doing it, I'm here for a short period of time, and we've got this stuff to do.
 God gave us this thing called enterprise.
 But it's here to make a difference."

 If I have that in the background, then I'm just exploring God's wonderful creation with all the variety and all the things going on.
 What part of his creation could I do?
 I don't know, so I'm going to try this.
 I could fail.
 Okay, fine.
 I'll try this or try that.
 I'm going to keep going.
 I'm going to persevere because I have my eye on the prize - the ultimate prize.
 So keep thinking, keep dreaming, keep looking to God.
 Pray about it.
 Put it before him.
 "Lord, what is it that you want me to do?
 What could I do?"